What Is Fair Market Value?

 The appraised value of a property is determined by an appraiser.
 The appraiser is an unbiased, independent professional who assesses a home based on several factors.
 Appraisers look at a home’s condition and features, any improvements that have been made, lot size, landscaping, location, other nearby recent sales and other factors.

 What is the Difference Between Fair Market Value and Appraised Value?

-While FMV takes market factors, such as supply and demand, into account – appraised value are based on different criteria.
-More specifically, appraisals consider recent sales of similar homes in an area, the home’s geographic location and the features and condition of the home.
+While FMV takes market factors such as supply and demand into account, appraised values are based on different criteria.
+More specifically, appraisals also consider a home’s geographic location, the features and condition of the home and recent sales of similar homes in an area.
 Because of this – while FMV of a home is more susceptible to the ups and downs of the market and economy, appraised values tend to be more consistent.

 FMV is usually determined by a comparative market analysis (CMA) performed by a real estate agent or broker.
-A CMA is an informal estimate of market value, based on sales of comparable properties.
+A CMA is that less formal estimate of market value, based on sales of comparable properties.
 It can also be performed by a seller, homeowner or anyone else familiar with the market – regardless of licensure.
 The appraised value, however, must be determined by a licensed appraiser.